playpauseandstop/rororo/docs/openapi.rst

         async def post(self) -> web.Response:
             ...

-Finally, it might be need to use custom *operationId* instead of guessing it from view or view method name.
+Finally, it might be useful to provide custom *operationId* instead of guessing it from view or view method name.
 Example below, illustrates the case, when OpenAPI schema contains ``list_users`` & ``create_user`` operation IDs,

 .. code-block:: python